Piradon-Phuangthong/SISGroup21/lib/README.md

 - Screens - Functional areas
 - Widgets - Reusable components

+## Omadas: Added vs Not Added and Requests

+- In an Omada's details page, a new "Add" tab lists users who are not yet members of the Omada.
+- You can search by username and tap the Request button to invite a user to join.
+- The Members tab shows who you've already added.
+- The Requests tab lists incoming join requests for the Omada (moderator+ can approve/reject).

+Technical notes:
+- Service methods live in `core/data/services/omada_service_extended.dart`:
+  - `getOmadaMemberships(omadaId)` — current members
+  - `getNonMembers(omadaId, {search, limit})` — profiles not yet in the Omada
+  - `inviteUserToOmada(omadaId, targetUserId, {message})` — creates an invite via `omada_requests` (type='invite')
+  - Existing `requestToJoin()` continues to support user-initiated join requests (type='join').

 ## Channel-level Sharing (Field Mask Spec)

 - Field mask lives in `contact_shares.field_mask` as a JSON array of strings.